chainguard-dev/malcontent/README.md

       the paranoid open-source malware scanner
 ```

-malcontent is a malware scanner and analysis tool for high-risk environments such as CI/CD pipelines.
-Its goal is to reveal novel undiscovered malware,
-and is overtly paranoid and highly prone to false positives.
+malcontent is a malware scanner and analysis tool focused on detecting supply-chain compromises and threats against UNIX-like operating systems, such as Linux and macOS.
+It's designed to uncover novel, undiscovered malware in high-risk environments such as CI/CD pipelines and air-gapped networks. malcontent is admittedly a bit paranoid and prone to false positives.

 malcontent offers 3 modes of operation depending on your use case:

 * `scan`: find malicious content across a variety of file formats
 * `analyze`: deep analysis of a program's capabilities
-* `diff`: show the capability differences between two versions of a program
+* `diff`: show the capability differences between two versions of a program (supply-chain compromise)

-*NOTE: malcontent is a work in progress and has a higher false-positive rate than we would like; we're working on it!*
+malcontent is an open-source labor of love, not a product.
+We hope you enjoy it!

 ## Features